4 Anxiety-Related Negative Thought Patterns

 3. Personalization

 Taking things personally means you view other people's actions in direct correlation to you - even when they're not connected to you at all.
 Personalization takes place when you accept blame for something that has nothing to do with you or is completely out of your control.
-For instance, if you incorrectly assume you have been excluded from a party, you are personalizing the situation.
+For instance, if your partner is in a bad mood after a hard day at work, you might assume you did something wrong and their bad mood must be your fault.

 4. Overgeneralization